Migorithm/ruva/README.md

-# A event-driven framework for writing reliable and scalable system.
+This is event-driven library(I should've named it as framework though) for writing reliable and scalable system.<br>

-At a high level, it provides a few major components:
+At a high level, it provides a few major components.
 - Tools for [core components with traits][event-driven-core],
 - [Macros][event-driven-macro] for processing events and commands